Background on the Low Releases and Low Exposures (LoREX) Exemption

 The rule excludes from eligibility all chemical substances which will be disposed of via landfill unless the submitter demonstrates to EPA in the notice that the exempted substance has negligible ground-water migration potential.
 The rule establishes procedures for revocation of the exemption if EPA later determines that the substance may cause serious acute or chronic human effects or environmental effects.
 In addition, EPA has the authority to require documents relevant to an exemption from the manufacturer (in addition to the information provided in the exemption notice), and the manufacturer would be required to submit promptly to EPA any new data indicating that a substance is ineligible.
 These provisions will ensure that eligibility for and continuation of the exemption will be determined on the basis of the best available information, regardless of when the information becomes available.

-You must also submit LoREX modifications using the PMN module.
-Mark the modification type on PMN page 1 (continued) and the certification statements on PMN page 2.
-Fill out the contact information on PMN page 3.
+Note: You must mark the certification statements on PMN page 2 and fill out the contact information on PMN page 3.
 You can enter the rest of the modification information into the form in one of three ways:

-It should be noted that for modifications, the e-TSCA/e-PMN software does not validate any data beyond PMN page 3.
+It should be noted that for modifications, the new e-PMN software does not validate any data beyond PMN page 3.